seahomebatumi-ai/crypto-auto/SYSTEM-MAP-CRYPTOCALCUL.md

 **Liquidation is a TOUCH event, not a terminal value** — the reflection principle doubles the probability against the naive estimate.
 Risk is heavily back-loaded: at Vol 1 %/h and 3X it is ~0 % over 7d, 3 % over 14d, 15 % over 30d.

-The touch formula lives once, in `touchProb(vol, b, hours)`; break-even (§3.11) uses the same function — two copies of the reflection principle would inevitably diverge.
+The touch formula lives once, in `touchProb(vol, b, hours)`; break-even (§3.11) and §3.17 use the same function — two copies of the reflection principle would inevitably diverge.

 **R² deliberately does not enter.** The position is not hedged against BTC, so liquidation is caused by the coin's full move, not by the idiosyncratic part.